Methodology

 Performance + scale

-For a typical 5-EA, 2-year backtest against 8 firms with default settings (1,000 MC × 5,000 bootstrap), Verdict completes in ~13 seconds on M1 native, ~25-40 seconds in browser WASM.
+For a typical 5-EA, 2-year backtest against 8 firms with default settings (1,000 MC × 5,000 bootstrap), Pass Lab completes in ~13 seconds on M1 native, ~25-40 seconds in browser WASM.
 Mobile devices auto-detect via navigator.hardwareConcurrency; low-spec phones get a Fast Mode with 250 MC iterations + 2,000 bootstrap samples that completes in ~10-20 seconds.
 CIs widen modestly in Fast Mode but the primary-match selection on CI-low remains conservative.

 Engine: Rust → WebAssembly. ~300 KB bundle.
 95+ unit tests + 7 mandatory integration tests covering determinism, sample-size guard, CI sanity, failure attribution, primary-match selection logic, cross-firm consistency, and edge cases.